 Fabric coding is a way to categorize fabrics by the materials they are made from and the cleaning solutions that should be used to clean and maintain them.
+These codes are usually printed on the manufacturer’s tag on a piece of furniture.
 While most professionals are well-versed in these codes, they can be quite confusing to the average consumer.
 There are three codes that cover most fabrics.

 Code W refers to fabrics that are man-made such as polyester, nylon, herculon, acetate and olefin.
 These fabrics can be cleaned with Water-based cleaners.

 Code S fabrics include organic fibers such as cotton, rayon, linen, wool, silk along with denim, velour, damask, etc. These fabrics should be cleaned with Solvent-based cleaners.

 There are also code W/S fabrics which can be cleaned with either cleaners and code X which cannot be cleaned with any cleaners at all.
 Here are the instructions to care for your code S upholstery.

 Steps for General Cleaning:

 - Begin by looking the piece over completely to evaluate which areas are dirty and what level of “dirty” they are.
 Try to identify which areas are just dirt and and which areas, such as headrests and armrests also have soil oil on them.
 This is a common occurrence when hands and hair continually touches an area.

 - Next, use a soft brush to brush over areas with dirt to loosen it and even brush some of the surface dirt away.

 - Use a vacuum with the upholstery attachment to remove the remaining loose dirt particles.